 I’ve been doing a strange and possibly unwise thing in one of my apps for almost 18 months.
 So far, it’s seemed to work out, so I think it’s time to talk about it.
 It has to do with tracking the point of regard.

 Point of regard is a fancy way of saying “the part of the app that currently has the user’s attention”.
 On the web, we’ll always have to guess about the point of regard — even if we had eye-tracking standard in every computer (ugh) we’d still not really know, even for sighted users — but we do the best we can.

-Accessibility standards (like this one) tend to treat the focused element as the point of regard.
+Accessibility standards (like this one) tend to treat the focused element as the point of regard, with subfocus on the active element.
 That’s a very good guess for non-sighted users, and for users that don’t use the mouse.
 For mouse-only users, though, the point of regard is more likely to be under the cursor.
 For users that use both the keyboard and the mouse, there’s ambiguity.
 Our guess about the point of regard is fractured.

 This is not just an academic complaint!
 It’s very easy to see in one common UI element all over the web: the autocomplete dropdown.
 Not everyone gets this wrong, but I searched for “dropdown component” and picked the first result, and here’s a screenshot after using both the arrow keys and the mouse:

-There’s a visible hover-state and a visible focus-state.
-The mouse controls the hover, and the keyboard controls the focus, and they move entirely independently of one another.
+There’s a visible hover-state and a visible active-state.
+The mouse controls the hover, and the keyboard controls the active item, and they move entirely independently of one another.
 What will happen when I press enter?
 Which will be selected?